f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab2.rst

 **With curl you need to use the -k option to ignore certificate validation**

 ..
 Note:: From a terminal window (use Cygwin on Win7 Client Desktop).
 Curl will let us do some of the additional testing in later sections.
-If you scroll up to the text immediately following the command yu will see the IP addres of the pool member you connected to.
+If you scroll up to the text immediately following the command you will see the IP address of the pool member you connected to.

 .. code-block:: console